petangZi/CFT-promt-framework/README.md

 ### ❌ CFT IS NOT:
 - A jailbreak technique
 - A policy bypass method
-- A roleplay exploit
+- A fake roleplay
-- A one-shot “magic prompt”
+- A one “magic prompt”

 If you’re looking for instant obedience — **this is not for you**.